Windows Display Driver Model: WDDM 2.8

 Windows 10 Insider Preview Manganese included WDDM 2.8, but no driver was ever publicly demonstrated to support it and it has been skipped for "Iron" and "Cobalt" development releases.

 WDDM 2.9

 WDDM 2.9 in Windows 10 Insider Preview "Iron" will bring support for GPU hardware acceleration to the Windows Subsystem for Linux 2 (WSL 2) and support for feature level 12_2 and HLSL Shader Model 6.6.

 WDDM 3.0

-Windows 11 RTM Final Retail release (version 21H2) includes WDDM 3.0, which improves graphics architecture in Windows Subsystem for Linux adding:
+Windows 11 RTM Final Retail release includes WDDM 3.0, which improves graphics architecture in Windows Subsystem for Linux adding: